knanne/knanne.github.io/_posts/2017-01-19-Daily Software.md

 conda update anaconda
 ```

-### Jupyter Notebook
+### Jupyter

-[Jupyter](http://jupyter.org/) (Formerly IpythonNotebook) now supports everything you would ever need for data analysis and visualization, even with interactive charts for some libraries.
+[Jupyter Notebook](http://jupyter.org/) (Formerly IpythonNotebook) now supports everything you would ever need for data analysis and visualization, even with interactive charts for some libraries.
+Read the docs at [jupyter-notebook.readthedocs.io](http://jupyter-notebook.readthedocs.io/en/stable/notebook.html)

 If you have multiple python versions (virtual environments), you can toggle which kernel to use from within Jupyter Notebook using the following libary.